liamfitzmaurice10/sqrt-diffusion-schemes/README.md

 | Explicit EM (reflected) | 0.716 | 8.20e-04 | 8.22e-05 |
 | Lamperti implicit | 0.998 | 6.52e-04 | 1.99e-05 |

-As expected, the three explicit schemes agree perfectly for $\sigma = 0.1$ .
+As expected, the three explicit schemes agree perfectly for $\sigma = 0.1$.
-The Lamperti scheme attains the order 1 reported for drift-implicit Lamperti schemes in the literature.
+The Lamperti scheme attains the order 1 that Alfonsi (2013) proves for drift-implicit Lamperti schemes.
+Dereich, Neuenkirch and Szpruch (2012), who introduced this scheme for CIR, prove the weaker order 1/2, up to a logarithmic factor, under the less restrictive condition $2\kappa\lambda > \sigma^2$

 The explicit figure of 0.716 sits above the classical 1/2 but should be read as a pre-asymptotic artefact.
 At $\sigma = 0.1$, the diffusion coefficient varies so little over the range the process visits that the noise is close to additive,